microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

 ...in your hacks!

 [Check the docs](https://docs.microsoft.com/en-us/azure/#pivot=get-started&panel=get-started1) on how to get started with Azure.
 We offer a full range of labs with [Microsoft Learn](https://docs.microsoft.com/en-us/learn/).
-See more details below.

 ## How to get free Azure credits
 [aka.ms/azure4students](https://aka.ms/azure4students) - use your @<yourschool>.edu email to get $100 Azure credit plus free services  without a credit card.